 Ride for Major Taylor

-Join us on a scenic tour of Seattle for the THIRD annual Ride for Major Taylor!
+Join us on a scenic tour of Seattle, TACOMA, VASHON ISLAND and more for the fourth annual Ride for Major Taylor!

 The Major Taylor Project

 The Major Taylor Project is a year-round, youth development cycling program focused on introducing youth from diverse communities to the recreation of cycling and creating an inclusive culture of bicycling that will continue to future generations.
-The Major Taylor Project currently serves eight schools in Seattle and two in Tacoma.
+The Major Taylor Project currently serves ten schools in Seattle, one in Puyallup and six in Tacoma.
 Learn more about the Major Taylor Project in this short video.

 About the Communities

 Burien: Since its incorporation in 1993, Burien has been busy defining and redesigning itself as a vibrant King County city.
 Its residents see Burien, a 100-year-old community with a rich heritage, as a friendly community with well-established neighborhoods and a small-town atmosphere.
 The Major Taylor Project and Burien’s Highline High School have operated in partnership since 2011.

 White Center: White Center is a unique community of approximately 32,000 people located now throughout two jurisdictions: unincorporated King County, and the city of Seattle.
 White Center has the distinct characteristics of an historic streetcar-era suburb, and has retained most of the original buildings constructed during 1912-1933.
 During WWII, White Center garnered the nickname Rat City.
 The possible origins of this name are diverse.
 The local wartime military establishment was called the Reserve Army Training Center or the Recruitment and Training Center, depending on who tells the story.
 The Major Taylor Project and White Center’s YES!
 Foundation have operated in partnership since 2009.